freenas/freenas-docs/userguide/sharing.rst

 Unix (NFS) Shares
 -----------------

-%brand% supports sharing pools, datasets over the Network File System (NFS).
+%brand% supports sharing pools, datasets, and directories over the Network File System (NFS).
 Clients use the :command:`mount` command to mount the share.
 Mounted NFS shares appear as another directory on the client system.
 Some Linux distros require the installation of additional software to mount an NFS share.
 Windows systems need to enable Services for NFS in the Ultimate or Enterprise editions or install an NFS client application.

 #ifdef freenas
 .. note:: For performance reasons, iSCSI is preferred to NFS shares